Dominik-Piechota/learning/README.md

 ### 📑 Projects' description :
 1. "Genetyka":
-Program that functions and operations on DNA and RNA.
+Program that provides the ability to operate and manipulate on DNA and RNA.
 At the beginning, program needs a file containing sequence, it can be in .txt or FASTA format.
 Then, it shows operations, that can be done:
    - Base DNA cleaning
    - A, T, G, C counting (with optional %GC)
    - Obtaining RNA after transcription process of DNA sequence which was provided